visol-forks/nextevent-com-php-sdk/README.md

 # Documentation

-The documentation for the NextEvent PHP SDK is located [here](http://docs.nextevent.com/sdk).
+The documentation for the NextEvent PHP SDK is located [here](https://developer.nextevent.com/sdk).
 This includes a step-by-step guide how to integrate the SDK in a web application.

+Build the documentation with `phing apidoc`.

 # License

-Copyright (C) 2018, NextEvent AG, nextevent.com
+Copyright (C) 2019, NextEvent AG, nextevent.com

 Published under the [MIT License](https://opensource.org/licenses/MIT), all rights reserved.